-- Audit Committee: responsible for oversight and challenge of the accounting policies and disclosures; supervising the issue and integrity of the audited financial statements of Charity Bank and the performance of the external auditors; reviewing and challenging the overall effectiveness of Charity Bank's systems, processes and controls; overseeing whistleblowing arrangements; monitoring the performance and reports of the internal audit function; and approving the annual internal audit plan. - Governance Committee: responsible for overseeing good Board and Board committee governance; reviewing succession-planning, nominations and the skills mix of non-executive Board members and senior executives; and approving remuneration of the executive management and the reward policy for other members of staff. - Risk Committee: responsible for the oversight of risk management systems, policies and procedures; monitoring the operation of the risk management framework; reviewing key risks (including emerging risks); overseeing and challenging liquidity and capital adequacy (including regulatory documents such as the Internal Capital Adequacy Assessment Process ('ICAAP') and the Internal Liquidity Adequacy Assessment Process ('ILAAP'); recommending the setting of risk appetite statements to the Board; approving credit, liquidity, market (interest rate) risk and operational risk policies; monitoring financial crime and regulatory risks; and setting policy on asset and liability management, interest rate risk and exposures to financial counterparties; and for monitoring the work of the Assets and Liabilities Committee ('ALCO').
+- Audit Committee: responsible for oversight and challenge of the accounting policies and disclosures; supervising the issue and integrity of the audited financial statements of Charity Bank and the performance of the external auditors; reviewing and challenging the overall effectiveness of Charity Bank's systems, processes and controls; overseeing whistleblowing arrangements; monitoring the performance and reports of the internal audit function; and approving the annual internal audit plan. - Governance Committee: responsible for overseeing good Board and Board committee governance; reviewing succession-planning, nominations and the skills mix of non-executive Board members and senior executives; and approving remuneration of the executive management and the reward policy for other members of staff. - Risk Committee: responsible for the oversight of risk management systems, policies and procedures; monitoring the operation of the risk management framework; reviewing key risks (including emerging risks); overseeing and challenging liquidity and capital adequacy (including regulatory documents such as the Internal Capital Adequacy Assessment Process ('ICAAP'); the Internal Liquidity Adequacy Assessment Process ('ILAAP'), and the Recovery Plan; recommending the setting of risk appetite statements to the Board; approving credit, liquidity, market (interest rate) risk and operational risk policies; monitoring financial crime and regulatory risks; and setting policy on asset and liability management, interest rate risk and exposures to financial counterparties; and for monitoring the work of the Assets and Liabilities Committee ('ALCO'), Super Internal Credit Committee ('SICC') and Internal Credit Committee ('ICC').